Certificates of Completion of Training

 |**Before 31 July 2007

 ||Some training posts that were completed before 31 December 2006 may have been approved retrospectively by the Royal College or Faculty for that specialty (including General Practice).
 This approval will have been granted before 31 July 2007 and the doctor will have a letter from the Royal College or Faculty confirming this.

 Read frequently asked questions for doctors about CCT

-Read about applying for GP and specialist certification in our applications section.
+Read about applying for GP and specialist registration in our applications section.